Lutxana (Bilbao metro): History

 In 1977 the FTS network was transferred to the public company FEVE and in 1982 to the recently created Basque Railways.
-After the transfer, it was announced that sections of the Bilbao-Plencia line would be renewed and converted into the first line of the Bilbao metro.
+After the transfer, it was announced that sections of the Bilbao–Plencia line would be renewed and converted into the first line of the Bilbao metro.
 The new station was opened on 11 November 1995 as part of line 1 of the metro.
 Concurrently, the station was renamed Lutxana following modern Basque orthographic conventions.

 During the construction of metro line 3, the old tunnel through Artxanda was closed.
-As a result, trains on the Txorierri line had to be provisionally rerouted from Lutxana to Lezama from November 2015 to April 2017.
+As a result, trains on the Txorierri line had to be provisionally rerouted from Lezama to Lutxana from November 2015 to April 2017.
 After the opening of line 3 in April 2017, train service on the Txorierri line was completely restored, with its trains running through the new tunnel and the metro line.
 However, a limited service from Lutxana to Sondika was kept, on a provisional basis at first.
+It has stayed ever since, and the railroad has been renewed due to the construction of train parks in Erandio.